AhmedElsherbini/Mutations_stats-and-plot/README.md

 **Do you have a reference protein (or gene)?**

-Well, just put it as the top sequence.
+Well, just put your reference  as the top sequence.

 ```bash
 python mut_stats_plot.py -i test.afa -f fasta -r